 The text is highlighted and bold, and it’s eye-catching centered on the page.
 But even more importantly, it’s directing the reader to related content that they’ll likely be interested in.
 It’s more information about making money on Instagram.

-Another great way to optimize your content is to offer a related tool, like a spreadsheet or template.
+Another great way to optimize your content is to offer gated content, like a spreadsheet or template that users have to provide their email to obtain.
 Here’s an example from HubSpot offers free resume templates on its blog post about the best resume fonts.

 In this one, HubSpot uses a big orange button right at the top of the page to capture as many leads as possible.

 Once you’ve created your marketing collateral and made sure it’s optimized for leads, the next step is to distribute.
 Now, you might be wondering why you need to do that if you’ve optimized it for keyword and search intent.
 But the goal is to get your content to as many interested people as possible, so you need to do more than SEO.

 After you’ve posted your content on your website, you should share on social media, send a compelling email to your database, post on relevant Reddit or Quora threads, or even use it for webinar or conference materials.